Take a ride on Japan’s only Don Quijote Ferris Wheel, the epic Ebisu Tower in Dotonbori, Osaka.

 You might like – the cult of convenience store egg sandwiches in Japan >

-Ebisu Tower opening hours
+Ebisu Tower opening hours in 2025

 It sometimes also closes during bad weather and public holidays.

 The actual Dotonbori Don Quijote store is open daily from 10am to 4am.
-Be sure to also check out the 10 Yen cheese coin shop near to it (big queues but tasty!)
+Be sure to also check out the 10 Yen cheese coin shop near it (big queues but tasty!)

 You might like – Things to do in Yokohama, Japan >